MASTERING THE CRAFT OF NARRATIVE WRITING

 5. RESOLUTION: TYING UP LOOSE ENDS

-After the climactic action, a few questions will often remain unresolved for the reader, even if all the conflict has been resolved.
-The resolution is where those lingering questions will be answered.
-The resolution in a short story may only be a brief paragraph or two.
-But, in most cases, it will still be necessary to include an ending immediately after the climax can feel too abrupt and leave the reader feeling unfulfilled.
+The resolution is where those lingering questions are answered.
+In a short story, the resolution may only be a brief paragraph or two, but it is usually necessary.
+Ending a story immediately after the climax can feel too abrupt and leave the reader unfulfilled.

-Popular Resolutions in Children’s Stories
+Popular Resolutions in Children’s Stories:

-- Our hero achieves their goal
+- The hero achieves their goal.

 - A character finds happiness or inner peace.